In this blog post we will discuss the main differences between an Enterprise Architect, a Solution Architect and a Technical Architect.

 An Enterprise Architect handles the entire enterprise as his name implies.
 An Enterprise Architect's main interest is describing the company in terms of its business entities, its properties and the relations between them and the external environment.
 One of the principal concerns of Enterprise Architecture are the lifecycles of the applications and what technologies are used by which one.
 At the same time, they ensure that the company as a whole have integrity and consistency.

-The level of detail an Enterprise Architect goes into is usually limited, delegating the decisions to the specialists assigned to each particular area.
+The level of detail an Enterprise Architects goes into is usually limited, delegating the decisions to the specialists assigned to each particular area.

 Often an Enterprise Architect slowly converts into a Solution Architect, or a Technical Architect starts working with a Solution Architect and slowly moves onto that position.